asbbjo/estimation/README.md

    4. petal width in cm

 future improvement of the code:
-  1. run everything from a user-frendly main() function
+  1. run everything from a user-friendly main() function
   2. choose batch size during training (calculation of grad_W_MSE)